Save the Children (film)

-Save the Children is a 1973 American documentary film directed by Stan Lathan and written by Matt Robinson.
-The concert documentary film chronicles performers that appeared during Jesse Jackson's Operation PUSH exposition held in 1972 in Chicago.
-The film was released on September 18, 1973, by Paramount Pictures.
-A soundtrack to the film was released by Motown Records.
+Save the Children is a 1973 American concert film directed by Stan Lathan and produced by Matt Robinson.
+The concert documentary film chronicles performers that appeared during the five-day PUSH Expo in Chicago's International Amphitheater in 1972.
+The exposition featured art, music, educational institutions, social services, businesses and organizations and was developed by Operation PUSH (People United to Save Humanity).